jss367/jss367.github.io/_posts/2017-03-22-Jupyter-Notebook-Favorites.md

 Jupyter Notebooks have a lot of support for looking into code right from the notebook.
 Here are some examples.

+## Command Palette

+Jupyter Notebooks has a command palatte that you can access with Ctrl + Shift + P (Windows/Linux) / Cmd + Shift + P (Mac) (just like VSCode).
+From there you can search for whatever feature you're looking for.

 ## Shift + Tab

 Shift + Tab is a great keyboard shortcut that every Jupyter Notebook user should know.
 You simply start to call a function and when you're inside the parentheses and can't remember the right inputs, hit Shift + Tab and it will show you the documentation.
 If you hit Tab multiple times while holding Shift it cycles through various displays of the documentation.
 Try it out!